-Some commonly seen birthmarks in fair-skinned infants are capillary malformations.
-When these birthmarks appear on the forehead, eyelids, nose, or upper lip, they are often referred to as "angel kisses."
-When located on the base of the neck, they are often referred to as "stork bites."
-These lesions usually fade by 1 year of age and do not require treatment.
+Another capillary vascular lesion, nevus simplex, is seen in newborn infants.
+This is often confused with capillary malformations.
+When these birthmarks appear on the forehead, eyelids, nose, or upper lip, they are called "angel kisses."
+When located on the back of the neck, scalp, or back, the lesions are called "stork bites."
+These lesions have a typical pattern on the skin and typically fade by 1-2 years of age.
+They do not require treatment.

 What Do Capillary Malformations Look Like?

 Capillary malformations look pink, red, or purple due to an increased number and size (diameter) of blood vessels involved in comparison to normal capillaries of the skin.
 As your child grows, the affected blood vessels may continue to enlarge and thicken.
 This will cause the color of the lesion to darken.
 Over time, clusters of tiny, dilated venules (small vessels that collect blood from the capillary junctions and join to form veins) may give a lumpy look to the skin.
 The degree and length of time to develop skin thickening varies greatly.
 This may be delayed into early or mid-adulthood.

 Most capillary malformations are diagnosed by history and physical exam alone.
 Sometimes imaging with ultrasonography or magnetic resonance imaging (MRI) is needed to exclude similar or related conditions

 Capillary malformations can be associated with overgrowth of underlying soft tissues or bones.
 The color of a facial lesion can darken.
 Facial skin may also thicken and form nodules (become “lumpy”) over time.
 Inflammatory bright, red, raised lesions called pyogenic granulomas may develop on or near the birthmark and are prone to bleeding.